supervisely-ecosystem/sliding-window/split/README.md

 - window left coordinate: `480`
 - image extension: `jpeg`

-Such naming allows to perform opposite operation: merge all crops and labels to a single image.
+Such naming allows to perform opposite operation: merge all crops and labels to a single image another app.

 # Screenshots